pelias/documentation/installing.md

 4. Set up Elasticsearch
 5. Install the Elasticsearch schema using pelias-schema
 6. Use one or more importers to load data into Elasticsearch
+7. Install the libpostal text analyzer (optional)
-7. Start the API server to begin handling queries
+8. Start the API server to begin handling queries

 ## System Requirements